 It is possible to overdo exercise for weight loss purposes

 At the same time, we hope exercise impacts our weight.
 Does it?
-It is important to manage our expectations, before we start exercising.
-There are some intriguing studies that address whether exercise has an impact on weight management.
-The short answer is yes; however, not always in ways we might expect.
+This is something that we should know, and rightfully so, before we start exercising.
+It is important to manage our expectations.
+There are some new and intriguing studies that address whether exercise has an impact on weight management.
+The short answer is yes, however, not always in ways we might expect.

 Perhaps obviously, the sedentary group did not see a change in weight.
 Surprisingly, though, the group that did 30 minutes of exercise per day experienced not only significantly more weight loss than the sedentary group, but also more than the 60-minute exercise group.
 The aerobic exercises involved biking, jogging or other perspiring activities.
 These were healthy young men that were overweight, but not obese, and the study duration was three months.